Demonstration of teleportation across a quantum network code: MQNC on IBM processors

 \section{MQNC on IBM processors}

-We performed MQNC as outlined in Fig.~\ref{fig:mqncteleport} on the IBM Q falcon superconducting processor ibm\_cairo.
-This is a 27-qubit device with the layout shown in Fig.~\ref{fig:layout} .
-The processors were accessed remotely through the IBMQ API and the QISKIT Python library.

-Previously Pathumsoot et al. \cite{Pathumsoot2020}, studied MQNC on the superconducting processor IBM Q 20 Tokyo by generating the 6-qubit resource graph state shown in Fig.~\ref{fig:mqnc} (left hand side) directly.
-The authors showed that entanglement existed in the resource state, and reported on the fidelity and concurrence of the final 2-qubit states, achieving fidelities of $0.57\pm0.01$ and $0.58\pm0.01$ for the cross pairs.
-Fidelities for straight pairs were not reported.
+Previously, Pathumsoot et al. \cite{Pathumsoot2020}, studied MQNC on the superconducting processor IBM Q 20 Tokyo by generating the 6-qubit resource graph state shown in Fig.~\ref{fig:mqnc} (left hand side) directly using the two-qubit gates available on the processor.
+They showed that entanglement existed in the resource state, and reported on the fidelity and concurrence of the final 2-qubit states, achieving fidelities of $0.57\pm0.01$ and $0.58\pm0.01$ for the cross pairs (fidelities for straight pairs were not reported).
 Lastly, they tested for violation of the CHSH inequality in the final states, but found none due to deterioration of the state from processor noise.
-It was found that CHSH violation should be possible with single qubit gate errors approximately half those of IBM Q Tokyo.
-The IBM processors are experimental devices undergoing rapid development, and the past two years have seen dramatic decreases in noise and errors.
-We are therefore motivated to adapt the experiment of Pathumsoot et al. to these newer processors.
-We show that it is possible to circumvent the limitations of processors for which generating the state needed for MQNC is challenging by using graph rewiring techniques, and subsequently we demonstrate that the resource required for performing MQNC can be generated with fidelity exceeding that obtained in the prior work.
-Despite this, it is still not possible to perform full teleportation across the resource using MQNC.
-However, we show that by considering the teleportation of a region of states from the Bloch sphere the utilisation of quantum correlations during the teleportation can be confirmed, thus demonstrating for the first time the use of quantum effects in MQNC.
+It was determined that CHSH violation should be possible with single qubit gate errors approximately half those of IBM Q Tokyo.